SoftFever/OrcaSlicer/doc/stl-transformation.md

 ![stl-transformation-params](https://github.com/SoftFever/OrcaSlicer/blob/main/doc/images/STL-Transformation/stl-transformation-params.png?raw=true)

-- **Linear Deflection**: Specifies the maximum distance allowed between the original surface and its polygonal approximation.
+- **Linear Deflection:** Specifies the maximum distance allowed between the original surface and its polygonal approximation.
 Lower values produce a mesh that more accurately follows the original curvature.
-- **Angular Deflection**: Defines the maximum allowable angle difference between the actual surface and its tessellated counterpart.
+- **Angular Deflection:** Defines the maximum allowable angle difference between the actual surface and its tessellated counterpart.
 Smaller angular deflection values yield a more precise mesh.

 #### Split compound and compsolid into multiple objects: